apple-juju/ADA_Chilling_Effects/index.md

 **joli graph des drapeaux 2020**

 An argument could be made that coronavirus has upset so many things in 2020 that perhaps it altered the pageview origins as well.
-Alright, then let's do the same analysis for 2019 de.wikipedia.org pageviews.
+So let's do the same analysis for 2019 de.wikipedia.org pageviews.

 **joli graph 2019**